-To drive a department vehicle or a vehicle rented for Rice use, students MUST:

-- Fill out a Motor Vehicle Record Check (MVR) form that allows Rice to do an investigative consumer report that would reveal any records concerning any driving, criminal history, credit history, and civil record.
-A copy of the driver's license must also be submitted with this form.
-Submit these documents to the graduate program administrator who will send it to the Department of Risk Management. - Take an online defensive driving course and pass.
-This no-cost course is available through a Rice online portal: https://catalog.rice.edu/browse/eeo/courses/driver-safety.
-Students should speak to the graduate administrator who will set up the course registration through the online portal.
-Students should share their course completion certificate with the graduate program administrator after completing the course.
+To drive a department vehicle or a vehicle rented for Rice use, students MUST notify the graduate program administrator they wish to be added to the list of drivers for the department.
+This will ultimately result in a request for students to fill out a Motor Vehicle Record Check (MVR) form that allows Rice to do an investigative consumer report that would reveal any records concerning any driving, criminal history, credit history, and civil record.
+A copy of the driver's license is also submitted with this form.
+Submit these documents to the graduate program administrator who will send it to the Department of Risk Management.
+The department staff will notify you if Risk Management requests additional training or other requirements.